analysiscenter/cardio/doc/triplet_model.md

 Loss of the model is a difference *d*(anchor_segment, positive_segment) - *d*(anchor_segment, negative_segment), where *d* is some metric in embedding space.
 At the moment *d* is a cosine similarity metric.

 ## How to use
 We applied this model to generate features that would increase accuracy of the following arrhythmia prediction.
 We generate triplets that include segments from both arrhythmia and non-arrhythmia signals.
-Training pipeline we used for the triplet model looks as follows:
+Train pipeline we used for the triplet model looks as follows:
 ```python
 triplet_train_pipeline = (ds.Pipeline()
                           .load(fmt="wfdb", components=["signal", "meta"])